 This gallery collects examples of the ‘afterlives’ of the Victorian Gothic – the ways in which it has persisted into the 20th/21st centuries in literature and in all kinds of popular culture forms – movies, TV, podcasts and other online narratives, manga, anime, comic books , photographs and images – almost any form you can think of.
 Students in the class are collecting these and contributing them to the gallery from which we draw examples we’ll look at at the end of each class.

 Elizabeth Barrett Browning's original manuscript of "The African" was completed in the early 1820s when EBB was in her early teens.
-Inspiration for the narrative poem came from her cousin, Richard Barrett, who owned sugar plantations in Jamaica.
+One source of inspiration for the narrative poem came from her cousin, Richard Barrett, who owned sugar plantations in Jamaica.
 EBB kept Barrett's written account of an escaped slave, originally named Copperbottom, but altered the tone of the story significantly in her version.

-Richard Barrett (1789-1839) was a cousin of Elizabeth Barrett Browning's father Edward Barrett Moulton Barrett.
-Richard Barrett was a prominent political figure for much of his life, speaking in parliament on behalf of the Jamaican legislature on matters concerning emancipation.
-Though he was himself the owner of two sugar plantations in St. James, he had a reputation for nonviolence towards the enslaved people who worked on the family's land, a point potentially supported by the sparing of at least two of the Barrett family's plantation houses, Greenwood Great House and Cinnamon Hill, during the 1831 slave uprisings.
-Barrett shared this story of a runaway slave with a young EBB, who then used it as the inspiration for her narrative poem, "The African."...
+Richard Barrett (1789-1839) was a cousin of Elizabeth Barrett Browning's father, Edward Barrett Moulton Barrett.
+Richard Barrett was a prominent political figure for much of his life, speaking in Britain's Parliament on behalf of the Jamaican legislature on matters concerning slavery and emancipation.
+Though he defended the interests of the slaveholders at the time of the Slavery Abolition Act of 1833 and was himself the owner of two sugar plantations in St. James, he had a reputation for nonviolence towards the enslaved people who worked on the family's land and called for more humane practices by the masters.
+This reputation may have contributed to the sparing of at least two of the Barrett family's plantation houses, his own Greenwood Great House and ...